unicorn-eth/ConnectToUs/README.md

-# Add Your dApp to the ETHDenver (or any other community's) App Center
+# Add Your dApp to the any community's App Center
 How to enable autoConnect for your dApp to so it can be added to any MyUnicornAccount community's app center.
 This will expose your dApp to the 19k attendees at ETHDenver and make it an optional dApp for all Unicorn.eth communities.

 Once you have completed these steps, please submit your dApp to this form https://forms.gle/3kyuEce2fZtd7Umy9 so we can review your dApp and it can be added allowed dApps in the "App Center".